 5. Type of wall

-Type of Wall should not be properly inspected can be the reason of failed hotspot site deployment.
-So proper inspect and check wall is glass work wooden or concrete construction.
+The type of Wall that should not be properly inspected can be the reason for failed hotspot site deployment.
+So proper inspection and check wall is glasswork wooden or concrete construction.

 6. Type of user either laptop or PC

-Discuss with the client about user type will Laptop or PC.
-User load and the total number of the user must be clear to get proper Access point according to requirement.
+Discuss with the client about user type will be Laptop or PC.
+User load and the total number of user must be clear to get proper Access points according to requirements.

 7. Throughput requirement

-What will be total throughput requirement depend on bandwidth provide to hotspot user?
+What will be the total throughput requirement depending on the bandwidth provided to the hotspot user?
 Throughput requirement will give about Access Point capacity needed for the hotspot.

 8. External interference

-Check external interference on hotspot area with using inside and third party free Wi-Fi analyzer software to get existing frequency inherence in that area.
+Check external interference in the hotspot area by using inside and third-party free Wi-Fi analyzer software to get existing frequency inherence in that area.

 9. Ethernet connection source from the server

-Connection source from the server is most important because its depend on how hotspot system will connect with server and what will be distance and length of connection it to avoid loss and frequent breakdown due to physical damage of cable and connectors.
+The connection source from the server is most important because it depends on how the hotspot system will connect with the server and what will be distance and length of connection to avoid loss and frequent breakdown due to physical damage to cable and connectors.

-HotSpot Site Survey? / How to do Wireless Site survey.
+HotSpot Site Survey? / How to do a Wireless Site survey.

-Hotspot means creating a Wi-Fi zone in any location to get user connected with internet without any wire connection.
-As we already describe what is the important step to get a proper site survey for Hotspot, Point to Point and Point multi point wireless connectivity.
-About Hotspots site survey keep in mind always given steps to inspected before deploying any project and site to avoid frailer of the project.
+A hotspot means creating a Wi-Fi zone in any location to get the user connected to the internet without any wire connection.
+As we already describe what is the important step to get a proper site survey for Hotspot, Point to Point, and Point multi-point wireless connectivity.
+About Hotspots site survey keep in mind always given steps to inspect before deploying any project and site to avoid failure of the project.